//----------------------------//

 discussion :

 Pict Atlas # uses an array of images to handle many pictures at once.
 The size of the array can go from 2*2 to 16*16.
 By convention if a pict file name includes "atlasXX" and X is in the range 2-16 it will be interpreted as a valid Atlas and the cell size will be derived from that number.You can store a lower resolution version using "atlasXXTN" to speed up browsing and previewing of ArtMatic trees using Atlases as the Atlas file can be quite large and its not necessary to load the full size version for a small preview.
 The size of each Atlas cell is not necessarily square but must be an integer divider of the file size.
 With a 16*16 Atlas image you can use up to 256 images for a single input channel set by the "Input index" parameter (The Atlas can be imported in any input channel slot).
-"Tile index" sets the target image and 0 references the top left tile.
 Various algorithm are available and are listed below.

 Other layouts are available in 2D and 3D with the Atlas related algorithm in the 2D Architectural # component.